scaulfield01/pocketSF/README.md

 Stephen wishes to work on product management
 Keep it mellow
 Submit the app to the city
- Data science
+Data science (meh)
-Meteor stack to learn about the stack .
+Learn more about Meteor stack
-EXPLORE THE DATA AVAILABLE
+Explore Open Data SF

 How to use the data/brainstorming the product: